 Management guru Peter Drucker is quoted over and again for his message that the key to strategy is omission.
-Good strategy is more about what not to do, than it is about what to do.
+Good strategy is ruthlessly about what not to do, than it is about what to do.
 The same goes for KPIs.
-Good measurement is more about what not to measure, than it is about what to measure.
+We must be ruthless about what to measure.

 In The 4 Disciplines of Execution, authors Covey, McChesney and Huling suggest the first discipline of execution is to focus on the wildly important.
 Achieving goals for change amidst the whirlwind of day to day work follows the law of diminishing returns.

 If we have two or three goals, over and above the whirlwind, we can achieve those two or three goals.
 But if we have four to ten goals, in addition to our whirlwind, we’ll achieve only one or two of them.
 You know how many goals can be achieved when we have 11 or more goals to achieve, as well as our whirlwind?
 Yep.
 None.

 We cannot afford to have too many goals in our strategy, or we’ll end up with too many measures, too many targets, and too much to improve.
 We have to be ruthless about what to measure (and not measure) to make progress.

 How to be ruthless about what to measure.

 In PuMP, we use the “should, can, will” test to make sure a goal really is measure-worthy.
 Before we decide what the measures will be for a goal, we ask three questions of it: